djslzx/aqf-rust/README.md

 &copy; David J. Lee, 2021.

-## TODO
-- Remote representation
-  - [x] Add remote representation
-  - [ ] Test remote rep (can't do yet until we start adapting)
-- Arithmetic coding and fingerprint extensions
-  - [x] Transcribe old arithmetic coding (tested)
-  - [x] Write functions translating between fingerprint extension bits and the letters used in the arithmetic code (tested)
-  - [x] Write new arithmetic coding (optimized for new probability distribution)
-  - [ ] Integrate changes into `aqf` module
-    - [ ] adapt a remainder
-      - add/extend an extension until it doesn't clash with the elt causing a false pos
-- Testing
-  - [ ] Add integration tests (adversary, file-based, etc.)
-- Organization
-  - [ ] Make RSQF a supertrait of Filter

-## To think about
-- Only store the hash in remote and ditch the word (comparing word to elt is potentially slow, faster to compare hashes)

-# Implementation notes
 ## Transitioning from C to Rust
 The logic is very close to that of the C implementation, with a few notable differences: